-CMDP enrolled members receiving CRS services receive all behavioral health and CRS-related services through the CRS Contractor.
+CRS Eligibility: CMDP enrolled members receiving CRS services receive all behavioral health and CRS-related services through the CRS Contractor.
 Members continue to receive acute care services from the primary program of enrollment (CMDP).

 Member Education: The Contractor shall be responsible for educating members in the Member Handbook and other materials to inform members how to access covered behavioral health services.
-Materials shall include information about behavioral health conditions that may be treated by the member's primary care physician (PCP) which includes anxiety, depression and ADHD.
+Materials shall include information about behavioral health conditions that may be treated by a primary care provider (PCP) which includes anxiety, depression and ADHD.
 Refer to the AMPM for covered behavioral health services.